igor256/SharpDS/README.md

 SharpDS
 =======
-A set of collections for C# made for purpose of Windows Phone Development.
+A set of lightweight data structures missing in C#.
 This library is highly experimental and not usable at the moment.
-It will soon be, however :).

 Docs:
 ------